award

 • Attorney’s Fees: Coverage of legal fees, typically awarded if your lemon law claim is successful.

-Contact your Lemon Law Attorney in Barstow, CA today
+Contact your Lemon Law Attorney in Barstow, CA, today.

 If you believe you have a case under California Lemon Law, contact Heidari Law Group today for a free case consultation and get the help you deserve!